Coding-Gymnasium/Cards_shuffler/NOTES.md

 ### Issue 2

 When a visitor visits the capitals index page:
+- [ ] There is deck of Capital cities names cards that includes the country it belongs to.
-- deck is presented alphabetically the first time.
+- [ ] deck is presented alphabetically the first time.
-- there is shuffle button that uses a deck.shuffle method to shuffle the deck.
+- [ ] there is shuffle button that uses a deck.shuffle method to shuffle the deck.